sleepingkingstudios/form-api-challenge/README.md

 - To run the Jest unit tests, run `yarn test`.
 - To run the ESLint code linter, run `yarn lint`.
 - The `yarn ci` command runs the CI steps in sequence.

+## Generating The Docs

+- Run `yarn docs`.
+The generated documentation will be available in `docs/index.html`.